 - Water: Related to sunflowers, these plants have fairly high water requirements.
 Keep the soil continuously moist and look for signs of wilting, which could mean the plant isn't receiving enough water.

-- Fertilizer: Feed weekly with a weak liquid fertilizer every other week that includes micronutrients and encourages blooming.
+- Fertilizer: Feed weekly with a weak liquid fertilizer that includes micronutrients and encourages blooming.

 - Soil: A light, fast-draining potting soil is perfect.
 You can use fortified soils.

 Most gardeners start asters from seed.
 It's best to start them in the early winter or late spring indoors in a typical seed-starting set-up.
 Aster seeds readily germinate and grow quickly, providing you give them enough light.
 Look for signs of stretching in the seedlings; this is a sure sign they're not getting enough light.
 If this happens, either move them to a brighter spot or invest in some grow lights.

 A pot of asters under ideal conditions will begin to bloom within several months of sprouting.
 Although there are perennial and annual forms, it's unlikely you'll keep them too long after the bloom fades in the fall and the plant begins to die back.
 If you are growing the perennials, move the pot indoors in the fall after the blooms begin to die and keep the water barely moist throughout the winter until new plants emerge in the spring.
 Annuals, obviously, will die at the end of the season and will never need to be repotted.

 As a last note, if you buy aster transplants from a garden center, it's probably a good idea to transplant the young plants shortly after you get them home.
 Simply slip them into a larger pot to give them room enough to get through the growing season.